Vasundharaaaa/DecoyDocs/README.md

 - PDF won’t open: if bundled, confirm `--add-data` and `sys._MEIPASS` usage; if external, ensure PDF is beside the exe.
 - AV flags exe: test in isolated environments and consult security if needed.

-This project is licensed under the MIT License.
+---

+## 📜 License
+This project is under a custom license that allows personal and educational use only.
+Public forks and redistribution are prohibited without permission explicitly from me !

+---

+## 🙌 Credits
+Developed by *Vasuntthara*

 Created by Vasuntthara